valueflows/valueflows/README.md

-# Open Value Network vocabs
+# Value Flows vocab

-Vocabs for [Open Value Networks](http://valuenetwork.referata.com/wiki/Main_Page) pulled from [NRP](https://github.com/valnet/valuenetwork/wiki)'s existing [core model](https://github.com/valnet/valuenetwork/blob/master/docs/core_model.txt).
+This is the "parent" repository for a set of interconnected vocabularies to describe flows of economic resources of all kinds within distributed economic ecosystems.

-Purpose: to describe any type of resource planning and accounting within fractal networks of people and groups.
+Purpose: to enable internetworking among many different software projects for resource planning and accounting within fractal networks of people and groups.

+Or, if that is too many buzzwords, "let's help a lot of alternative economic software projects that are solving different pieces of the same puzzle be able to work together".

+We wrote up a set of [principles](https://github.com/valueflows/valueflows/wiki/Principles-for-this-vocabulary) for what we are trying to do here.

 ## Why?

-This effort began in a conversation between the [Network Requirements Planning, or NRP](https://github.com/valnet/valuenetwork) and [Open Apps](https://github.com/open-app/core) projects.
+This effort began in a conversation between the [Network Requirements Planning, or NRP](https://github.com/valnet/valuenetwork) and [Open Apps](https://github.com/open-app/core) software projects.

 The NRP gang kept running into other apps that did a lot of the same things, or at least parts of the same things, that were used by different groups who wanted to collaborate with each other.
 So, let's have the different apps be able to collaborate with each other!